 All the stables and surrounding buildings are securely protected by our top spec CCTV system.

 The all-weather gallop is situated adjacent to the yard and climbs gently up hill for 6 furlongs to the top of the 'low moor'.
-There is also a 'loop' or canter circuit which can be very useful for exercising the horses on days when they are not doing fast work or for general fittening work.
+There is also a 'loop' or canter circuit which can be very useful for exercising the horses on days when they are not doing fast work or for general fitness work.
 In December 2012 we completely refurbished the all weather gallop improving the drainage and laying new membrane and woodfibre for the entire gallop.
 The gallop has also been widened so that it is now possible to work three horses upsides with greater comfort.

 There is a 5 furlong grass gallop that runs alongside the all weather and in addition the 84 acres of moorland on which the property is situated is often used as a valuable exercise for freshening a horse up.

-We also have a 1 furlong all weather trot/canter track which is adjacent to the main yard and is an excellent exercise for warming up the horses or for those that are on steady work only.
+We also have a 1 furlong all weather trot/canter track which is adjacent to the main yard and is an excellent exercise for warming up the horses or for those that are only on steady work.
 It is extremely useful for educating the youngsters and teaching them to canter on both reins.

-The yearlings are ridden around the trot/canter track and the moor as part of their early education and it is great way to teach horses how to carry themselves.
+The yearlings are ridden around the trot/canter track and the moor as part of their early education, it is great way to teach horses how to carry themselves.

 There is an indoor school for exercising the horses when the weather is particularly harsh and for breaking horses in and general schooling.
 In 2015 we added a 25x60 outdoor school much to the delight of Beth Smart who is regularly seen training and schooling her show jumpers here.